ValleyAudio/ValleyRackFree/README.md

 well known Dattorro (1997) plate reverb algorithm.
 * Amalgam - A signal masher and multipler
 * Interzone - A complete, monophonic, virtual analogue synth voice
+* Terrorform - A wavetable oscillator based of the operator section of Dexter, but far more enhanced.
+Allows for loading of user wavetables.

 ![Valley](./ValleyImg.png)

 ### Installation
 The latest release will be always available from the official Rack [Plugin Manager](https://vcvrack.com/plugins.html).
-However if you prefer, you can download and extract the .zip file from this git repository under releases, then place the extracted folder in:

-    * Mac - ~/Documents/Rack/plugins
-    * Windows - /My Documents/Rack/plugins
-    * Linux - ~/.Rack/plugins

 ## Usage